Skip to main content

 npx @tavus/cvi-ui@latest init

-• Prompts for TypeScript preference
+• Prompts for TypeScript preference.

-2. Add CVI Components
+2. Add CVI Components and Server Helpers

 npx @tavus/cvi-ui@latest add conversation